nature-of-code/noc-syllabus-modules/module07-fractals-ca/README.md

 ### Assignment

-For this week's exercise pick one of the above examples to serve as the foundation of your assignment.
-It can any of the fractal or CA examples, or a related aglorithm you find through your own research.
-Create your own version of the algorithm, and iterate variations on the idea by exploring custom visual design elements or rule adjustments.
+For this week's exercise, select any of the examples above or in class to use as a foundation.
+Choose from the fractal or CA examples, or a related algorithm you find through your own research.
+Implement your own version of the algorithm and create variations by exploring custom visual design elements or rule adjustments.
 Below is a long list of ideas to explore for CA and Fractals.

+#### Fractals

+1. Stochastic: What if each step of fractal recursion involves some level of randomness.
+For example, what is each branch of a tree has a random number of sub-branches?
+What if the angles are random?
+2. Oscillation / Noise: Can you apply oscillating motion or Perlin noise to the properties of a fractal.
+For example, can a Fractal tree "sway"?
+3. What designs can you create by varying the visual quality of each subsequent generation of fractal recursion?
+For example with the `strokeWeight()` for each branch, a tree could have a thick root with subsequently thinner branches.
+4. In what ways could the physics algorithms from modules 1-5 be applied to a fractal shape?

 #### CA